 In the event of requiring out of hours assistance, please contact the mainline office to be redirected to a member of the team.
 This is strictly for emergencies only and is a service conducted in house and not by a third-party external company.

-Which professional / trade bodies do you belong to?
+Which professional / trade bodies do you and your staff belong to?

 We are qualified specialists of the Institute of Residential Property Management, The Royal Institute of Chartered Surveyors and a regulated member of the Property Ombudsman Redress Scheme which is approved by Trading Standards.

 What are your typical response times to calls/email queries?

 Depending on the nature of the enquiry as some can be more complex than others, our service commitment is an acknowledgement or response to written correspondence within 24 hours.
 Calls are handled immediately.

 Could you put together an annual list of maintenance contracts with due dates for reporting to us?

 Risk and contract management is our speciality.
 We have a risk management traffic light tool we use to manage all pending a due risk dates such as contract renewals and service dates.
 We record this in real-time and can export this data into excel/PDF for easy reporting.